aserto-dev/go-authorizer/README.md

-# go-authorizer
+# go-directory

-Go bindings for the Authorizer Service API
+gRPC bindings of the Authorizer Service

-Generated from Buf image [https://buf.build/aserto-dev/authorizer](https://buf.build/aserto-dev/authorizer)

-Proto and gRPC definitions at [https://github.com/aserto-dev/pb-authorizer](https://github.com/aserto-dev/pb-authorizer)
+Generated from the Protobuf definition published to https://buf.build/aserto-dev/authorizer using [Buf](https://buf.build/).